Hi-Res 3D · AR-Ready

 Photograph the Object

-Position the object so it fills as much of the camera's frame as possible without excluding or cutting off any part.
-Each photo should share at least 70% of its content with the previous one.
-Capture three complete orbits at different elevations.
+Fill as much of the camera frame as you can with the object without cutting off any part.
+Each photo should overlap at least 70% with the one before it.
+Take three full orbits at different heights.

 See the full orbit technique below